It is a non-malignant lesion formed by capillaries that gives rise to small dark red to dark blue marks on the skin.

 In affected patients, the spinous layer of the epidermis undergoes thickening and leads to the formation of warts on the skin and mucosal layers.

-The dermatological condition has often been associated with angiokeratoma corporis difusum / Fabry syndrome , a rare recessive disorder linked to the X chromosome marked by an alpha-galactosidase deficiency.
+The dermatological condition is often associated with angiokeratoma corporis difusum / Fabry syndrome, a rare recessive disorder linked to the X chromosome marked by an alpha-galactosidase deficiency.

 In Fabry syndrome, however, the mutation in the gene that controls alpha-galactosidase causes the accumulation of globotriaosylceramide in the vascular endothelium, smooth muscle cells, kidney, myocardium, and nervous system.